maniaclab/snowmass-connect-docs/docs/job_submission.md

     +ProjectName="snowmass21.energy"
     Queue 1

-Refer to the [HTCondor manual](https://htcondor.readthedocs.io/en/stable/users-manual/index.html) and the [OSG Helpdesk](https://support.opensciencegrid.org/support/home) for more information on the declared parameters and on customizing your submission scripts.
+Refer to the [HTCondor manual](https://htcondor.readthedocs.io/en/stable/users-manual/index.html) or the [OSG Helpdesk](https://support.opensciencegrid.org/support/home) for more information on the declared parameters and on customizing your submission scripts.

 When the HTCondor script above is submitted, you request a remote worker node with 1 core and 1 GB to run the `run.sh` executable.
 In this case, `run.sh` is a shell script that contains a list of commands that executes your workload on the worker node.
 For example: